1. Highlight a network and enter the modeless command QL to quickly measure basic information such as the total length of the network.

 hh is set to draw a non-closed line segment mode;

 hp is set to draw polygon mode;

 5. DO command allows the drilling of the pad to switch between showing and not displaying.

 c: Supplemental format used to display the pad and thermal of the plane layer when designing the inner negative film.
 To use it, type c on the keyboard, and enter c again to remove the display.

 d: Turns on/off the display of the current layer.
 To use it, enter D from the keyboard to switch.
-It is recommended that the design use D to display current layer last = on.
+It is recommended that the design use D display the current layer last = on.

-DO through hole shape display switch.
+DO through-hole shape display switch.
 The aperture is highlighted in the on state and the pad is displayed in the bottom tone.
 To use it, type DO from the keyboard to switch.

 I: Database integrity test.
 When system abnormality is found in the design process, you can try to hit this key.

 The SPD displays the split/mixed planes data.
 This command controls one of the parameters in the split/mixed plane parameter dialog.

 The SPI shows the thermal of the plane layer.
 This command controls a parameter in the split/mixed planes parameter dialog.